 - Signing of informed consent/assent

 - Review of inclusion/exclusion criteria

-- Screening assessments performed following Table 2: Schedule of Assessments
+- Screening assessments performed following Table 2: Schedule of Assessments for Phase 1 and Phase 2

-- Enrollment

-Informed Consent/Accent
+Informed Consent/Assent

 Subjects who appear to meet the eligibility criteria will be asked to sign an Informed Consent Form (ICF) approved by each respective Institutional Review Board (IRB) for participation in the study.
 A parent/guardian must sign the ICF for subjects <18 years of age.
 Assent will also be obtained from subjects aged <18 years per State requirements.
 Failure to provide informed consent/assent will render the subject ineligible for the study.